-On 26 September 1950, the North Atlantic Council (NAC) approved the establishment of an integrated military force under centralised command; on 19 December 1950, the NAC requested the nomination of General Dwight D. Eisenhower as NATO's first Supreme Allied Commander, Europe (SACEUR); in January 1951, from Hotel Astoria in Paris, Allies were already working to get the Supreme Headquarters, Allied Forces, Europe (SHAPE) into place and on 2 April 1951, the new SHAPE HQ was activated.
+On 26 September 1950, the North Atlantic Council (NAC) approved the establishment of an integrated military force under centralised command.
+On 19 December 1950, the NAC requested the nomination of General Dwight D. Eisenhower as NATO's first Supreme Allied Commander Europe (SACEUR).In January 1951, from their temporary location at Hotel Astoria in Paris, Allies were already working to get the Supreme Headquarters Allied Forces Europe (SHAPE) into place and on 2 April 1951, the newly constructed military headquarters was activated in Rocquencourt.
 Other structural changes were implemented, including the abolition of the three European Regional Planning Groups, and the replacement in 1952 of the North Atlantic Ocean Regional Planning Group by Allied Command Atlantic (SACLANT), leaving only the Canada-US Regional Planning Group in existence.

-Consequently, the strategic guidance also needed updating.
-MC 14 was thoroughly revised and reviewed so as to include the information that had been previously contained in DC 13.
-MC 14 and DC 13 became one document: "Strategic Guidance" (MC 14/1) approved by the NAC at the 15-18 December 1952 Ministerial Meeting in Paris.
+The strategic guidance also needed updating.
+MC 14 was thoroughly revised and reviewed to include the information that had been previously contained in DC 13.
+MC 14 and DC 13 became one document: "Strategic Guidance" (MC 14/1) approved by the NAC on 15-18 December 1952 at the Ministerial Meeting in Paris.
 It was a comprehensive document, which stated that NATO's overall strategic aim was "to ensure the defense of the NATO area and to destroy the will and capability of the Soviet Union and her satellites to wage war…".
 NATO would do this by initially conducting an air offensive and, in parallel, conducting air, ground and sea operations.
 The Allied air attacks would use "all types of weapons".

-There was another issue which the Korean invasion raised, but was only addressed years later: the need for NATO to engage in a "forward strategy", which meant that NATO wanted to place its defences as far east in Europe as possible, as close to the Iron Curtain as it could.
+There was another issue that the Korean invasion raised, but was only addressed years later: the need for NATO to engage in a "forward strategy", which meant that NATO wanted to place its defences as far east in Europe as possible, as close to the Iron Curtain as it could.
 This immediately raised the delicate issue of Germany's role in such a commitment.
-This issue was not resolved until 1954 when NATO invited the Federal Republic of Germany to become a member, which it effectively did on 6 May 1955.
+This issue was not resolved until the Federal Republic of Germany became a member on 6 May 1955.

 The "New Look"